shakes76/PatternFlow/recognition/ZheGong-Unet/README.md

 1. An improved Unet model is built in model.py.

-2. test-script.py contains other functions and scrips for running the algorrithm.
+2. test-script.py contains other functions and scrips for running the algorithm.

-By runing the test-script.py, we will get the example pictures of prediction and the evaluation (Dice similarity coefficient) for the model on test data.
+By runing the test-script.py, we will fit the model of model.py on training and validation data set.
+With the fitted model, we then get the prediction on test data (pictures of prediction) and the evaluation (Dice similarity coefficient) for the model on test data by comparing with ground truth masks.

 Dataset
 ----------------------------------------------------------------------------------------------------------------------------------------